AlbertBS2/Accessing-Modifying-DB/Readme.md

 - Run the department_products.py
 `python department_products.py`

-- The department title will be asked as an input (You can use the printed table for help).
+- The department title will be asked as an input (you can use the printed table for help).
 If it has child departments the children will be printed.

 - You can exit the program by pressing **CTRL + C**